 The collected distillate is not yet ready to drink.
 During the distillation run, some of the flavour and aroma molecules are more soluble in alcohol and some are more soluble in water.
 We need to reduce the alcohol level down to bottle strength but that's a big drop from still strength down to bottle strength.

-We have to add the reduction water gradually and in stages to remove any chance of the molecules precipitating out to form a cloudy liquid.
-The water that we use to reduce the alcoholic strength of the gin has been filtered and demineralised using a reverse osmosis filter, resulting in a pure base for the gin.
+We have to add the reduction water gradually and in stages to remove any chance of the molecules precipitating out to form a cloudy spirit.
+The water that we use to reduce the alcoholic strength of the gin has been filtered and demineralised using a reverse osmosis process, resulting in a pure base for the gin.

 Once we have proofed the gin to bottle strength we allow it to rest for a couple of weeks before final filtration and bottling.